Rhyd-Lewis/GCol/paper/paper.md

 Open-source resources for graph colouring have existed for some time, primarily for node colouring.
 An early example is the PL/I code for node colouring included in the 1979 paper of [@Leighton1979].
-Stand-alone C-based resources were also made available online in the mid-1990s [@Culberson1994, @Trick1994].
+Stand-alone C-based resources were also made available online in the mid-1990s due to [@Culberson1994] and [@Trick1994].
 A Java-based package implementing the methods of [@Culberson1994] is now also available [@Shah2020].

-Graph colouring functionality is also included in some popular open-source C++ libraries. [@Boost] uses a simple constructive heuristic for node colouring, while [@Lemon] includes a method for colouring the nodes of planar graphs using at most five colours.
+Graph colouring functionality is also included in some popular open-source C++ libraries. [@Boost] uses a simple constructive heuristic for node colouring, while the Lemon library [@Dezso2011] includes a method for colouring the nodes of planar graphs using at most five colours.
-[@Goblin], features a similar method to Lemon and, in addition, includes a mixed integer linear programming approach for exactly solving the node and edge colouring problems.
+[@Goblin] features a similar method to Lemon and, in addition, includes a mixed integer linear programming approach for exactly solving the node and edge colouring problems.
 This algorithm has an exponential time complexity and, consequently, is unsuitable for larger problem instances.

-An option that also includes visualisation tools is provided by [@SageMath].
+A further open-source option that, in addition, includes visualisation tools is provided by SageMath [@SageMath].
 This has methods for both node and edge colouring, and can also enumerate *all* node colourings of a graph.
 Like Goblin, however, its algorithms are based on integer programming and operate in exponential time.
-NetworkX itself also includes some simple greedy heuristics for node colouring.
-In addition, it features an exact polynomial-time algorithm for balancing the number of nodes per colour (equitable node colouring); however, this can only be applied when the number of available colours exceeds $\Delta(G)$---for fewer colours, the problem is NP-hard and no functionality is available.
+NetworkX itself also includes some simple greedy heuristics for node colouring [@Hagberg2008] as does the alternative Python library Graph-Tool [@Peixoto2014].
+In addition, NetworkX features an exact polynomial-time algorithm for balancing the number of nodes per colour (equitable node colouring); however, this can only be applied when the number of available colours exceeds $\Delta(G)$---for fewer colours, where the problem is NP-hard, no functionality is available.

-Further specialised methods for node colouring are also provided by [@colpack] and in the algorithm suite of [@Lewis2021BookWeb], both in C++.
-The algorithms of ColPack are "greedy heuristics in the sense that the algorithms progressively extend a partial colouring by processing one vertex at a time, in some order, in each step assigning a vertex the smallest allowable colour" [@colpack].
-In contrast, the suite of [@Lewis2021BookWeb] features several contrasting algorithms, including constructive heuristics, an exact algorithm based on backtracking, and bespoke metaheuristics.
+Further specialised methods for node colouring are also provided by the ColPack software [@Gebremedhin2013] and in the algorithm suite of [@Lewis2021BookWeb], both in C++.
+The algorithms of ColPack are described as "greedy heuristics in the sense that the algorithms progressively extend a partial colouring by processing one vertex at a time, in some order, in each step assigning a vertex the smallest allowable colour".
+On the other hand, the suite of [@Lewis2021BookWeb] features several contrasting algorithms, including constructive heuristics, an exact algorithm based on backtracking, and bespoke metaheuristics.
+Finally, graph colouring functionality is also provided by the igraph library [@Csardi2005].
+The open-source C- and R-based versions of this library use similar greedy heuristics to ColPack, whereas the (proprietary) Mathematica version also includes tools for edge and face colouring.

 The above survey suggests that existing open-source options for graph colouring are limited.
 Current resources tend to either use simple constructive heuristics that lead to low-quality solutions, or exponential-time exact algorithms that cannot cope with larger graphs.
-There are also few options for edge colouring, equitable colouring, and solution visualisation, and, to our knowledge, no options for face colouring, weighted colouring, or pre-colouring.
+There are also few open-source options for edge colouring, equitable colouring, and solution visualisation, and, to our knowledge, no options for face colouring, weighted colouring, or pre-colouring.